OutofSpaceUwU/Dreamy-Code/README.md

 ### 2. NSFW (Not Safe for Work)

 NSFW stands for "Not Safe for Work" and is another term for adult content.

+### 3. Ear-Rape

+Ear-Raping simply means shouting inside the voice channels to "hurt" the ears of other users.

 ---
 <!-- Image Sources -->